 2. On the next screen, make sure iCloud Photos is enabled.

-After this, you should find Photos automatically uploading to iPhone, whenever it is connected to a WiFi network.
+After this, you should find your iPhone automatically uploading to iCloud, whenever it is connected to a Wi-Fi network.

 4. Check iCloud Storage Status

-A common reason of Photos not uploading to iCloud is due to lack of iCloud Storage Space, especially if it is a free iCloud Account with only 5 GB storage.
+A common reason of Photos not uploading to iCloud is due to lack of iCloud Storage Space.

 1. Go to Settings > Apple ID > iCloud.